The 20 Best Total Anomalous Pulmonary Venous Return Doctors Near Me in North Carolina, US

 Languages Spoken:

-Linda Greenspan is a primary care provider, practicing in Family Medicine in Burgaw, North Carolina.
+Linda Greenspan is a primary care provider, practicing in Family Medicine in Atkinson, North Carolina.
 Dr. Greenspan is rated as an Experienced provider by MediFind in the treatment of Total Anomalous Pulmonary Venous Return.
-Her top areas of expertise are Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Maturity Onset Diabetes of the Young.
-Dr. Greenspan is currently accepting new patients.
+She is also highly rated in 20 other conditions, according to our data.
+Her clinical expertise encompasses Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Maturity Onset Diabetes of the Young.

 Showing 1-13 of 13